 Overview

-Phillip N. Smith, Jr. guides clients through complex civil litigation in both state and federal courts involving insurance defense, catastrophic injuries and wrongful death, property disputes, and premises liability and serves as Weinberg Wheeler Hudgins Gunn & Dial’s Chief Diversity & Inclusion Officer and as Co-Chair of its Diversity & Inclusion Committee.
+Phillip N. Smith, Jr. guides clients through complex civil litigation in both state and federal courts involving insurance defense, catastrophic injuries and wrongful death, property disputes, and premises liability.

 Before joining the Firm, and spanning almost a decade, Phillip served as an Assistant United States Attorney in the United States Attorney’s Office for the District of Nevada (“USAO”).
 Phillip also served five years as a Deputy District Attorney at the Clark County District Attorney’s Office in Las Vegas.
 As both a state and federal prosecutor, he tried almost 60 cases in front of a jury (the majority as lead or sole counsel) and prosecuted various criminal matters, including cases involving violent crimes, firearms, drugs, fraud, sexual assaults, and homicide—winning convictions in numerous state and federal trials.
 He successfully argued several cases in the United States Court of Appeals for the Ninth Circuit, served as lead or sole counsel for major cases investigated by the Federal Bureau of Investigation; the Internal Revenue Service; the Bureau of Alcohol, Tobacco, Firearms, and Explosives; the United States Postal Service; and other federal, state and local law enforcement agencies, and lectured on the prosecution of firearms and violent crimes.
 In addition, Phillip spearheaded community outreach initiatives during his tenure as a federal prosecutor.